ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 #### DHFS Cleanup Job (secondary instance)
 The secondary duty of the DHFS is to clean up files from the `interrogation` bucket after archival.
 On each execution, the DHFS retrieves a list of all objects (files) currently in the `interrogation` bucket.
 Then for each file, the DHFS contacts the Data Hub Information Service (DINS).
 If the DINS responds with a 404, the DHFS leaves the file in the bucket.
 If the DINS responds with file information (a successful response), the DHFS knows that archival has been completed, and it deletes the file from the `interrogation` bucket.

 Cleanup also needs to be performed for files that pass interrogation but nonetheless removed by the user or Data Steward.
 Neither the FIS, UCS, nor IFRS can perform this action because they don't have write access to the `interrogation` bucket.
 So in order to learn about files that need to be deleted, the DHFS will send an HTTP request to FIS for each file ID still in the bucket after completing the above request to the DINS.
-The DHFS expects to receive the `InspectionResults` for the file (receiving a 404 here would trigger an error since it shouldn't be possible for a file to reach interrogation without having spawned a `FileUploadReport`, the superset of the `InspectionResults`).
-If the `InspectionResults` data shows the status as either CANCELLED or FAILED, the DHFS will delete the file from the `interrogation` bucket.
+The DHFS expects to receive the `InspectionReport` for the file (receiving a 404 here would trigger an error since it shouldn't be possible for a file to reach interrogation without having spawned a `FileUploadReport`, the superset of the `InspectionReport`).
+If the `InspectionReport` data shows the status as either CANCELLED or FAILED, the DHFS will delete the file from the `interrogation` bucket.
 In the latter case, the DHFS should have already deleted the file itself, but it's possible that a sudden crash could have prevented it from completing the operation.

 #### DHFS Configuration
 The DHFS needs the following configuration: